hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 # [3.
 Table Index](https://15445.courses.cs.cmu.edu/fall2019/slides/07-trees1.pdf)
-> A **table index** is a replica of a subset of a table's attributes that are organized and/or sorted for efficient access using a subset of those attributes.
+> A **table index** is a copy of a subset of a table's attributes that are organized and/or sorted for efficient access using a subset of those attributes.

 ### 3.1 Why We Need Index
 Increase the efficiency of query, but it costs Storage and Maintenance.